julien-duponchelle/docker-osx/README.md

 This an unofficial docker helper made to simplify docker usage on OSX.

+You can also read the official OSX documentation on Docker website: http://docs.docker.io/installation/mac/

 # What is docker-osx

 Docker on OS X in three steps: